Prostate Problems Erectile Disfunction

 - Speed of results: Benefits appeared within 3-4 weeks

-- Safety profile: No serious adverse effects reported
+- Safety profile: No serious adverse effects reported; high compliance

 While a 5.4% reduction might sound modest, consider that: